top of page

 How do I know if my child needs speech therapy?

-Speech therapy may be needed if your child is not meeting age-expected language milestones; it is difficult to understand your child's speech; or your child is at risk of a speech/language disorder secondary to a diagnosis such as autism or Down syndrome.
+Speech therapy may be needed if your child is not meeting age-expected language milestones (i.e. not saying first words, not learning new words); it is difficult for you or other people to understand your child's speech; or your child is at risk of a speech/language disorder secondary to a diagnosis such as autism or Down syndrome.
+You can ask your child's pediatrician if they recommend a speech and language evaluation or call us to ask if an evaluation and/or therapy is needed.

 What is the best age to start speech therapy?

-As per ASHA (American Speech Language & Hearing Association) the earlier that services are delivered, the more likely children are to develop effective communication and achieve successful learning outcomes.
+As per ASHA (American Speech Language & Hearing Association) the earlier that therapy is implemented, the more likely children are to develop effective communication and achieve successful learning outcomes.
+At Bay Ridge Speech Therapy we treat children as early as 12 months old.
+Our assessments can be used with children who are developmentally pre-symbolic (using facial expressions, body language and gestures) as early as 12 months of chronological age.

 Do you accept insurance?